-In order to apply, an application must be completed in FDLE's new electronic grant system (AmpliFund).
+In order to apply, an application must FDLE's new electronic grant system (AmpliFund).
 For questions or issues related to submitting your application in the system visit the AmpliFund Support Site or submit your question directly to AmpliFund Customer Success by emailing support@AmpliFund.zendesk.com.